graphmd-lpe/graphmd/README.md

 - Artem Kulyabin ([@artbin](https://github.com/artbin))

+## 🔗 Related Projects

+- [**Pyralog**](https://github.com/pyralog/pyralog) - Platform for Secure, Parallel, Distributed, and Decentralized Computing.
+A high-performance distributed log and database system built in Rust, featuring cryptographic verification, multi-model queries, and post-quantum security.
+GraphMD emerged as a byproduct of Pyralog development to formalize the AI-assisted development workflow.

 ## 📄 License

 This project is licensed under the MIT-0 and CC0-1.0 licenses - see the [LICENSE](LICENSE) file for details.